kinvolk/cloud-native-bpf-workshop/05-Extras/README.md

 kubectl run --rm -ti --restart=Never --image ubuntu --labels="app=shell,role=extras" shell -- bash kubectl run --rm -ti --restart=Never --image ubuntu --labels="app=shell2,role=extras" shell2 -- bash
 ```

 And a third pod without this `role=extras` label:
 ```
 kubectl run --rm -ti --restart=Never --image ubuntu --labels="app=shell2,role=none" shell3 -- bash
 ```

-bpftool should now see that the BPF map contains the two containers.
-Inspektor
+Running the same `bpftool` command as before should now see that the BPF
+map contains the two containers that have the requested label.

-Gadget identifies the container with the mount namespace id.
+Inspektor Gadget identifies the container with the mount namespace id.
+You

-You can get the mount namespace id of one of the shell pod with the following commands:
+can get the mount namespace id of one of the shell pods with the following
+commands:
 ```
 readlink /proc/self/ns/mnt
 printf '%016x' $(stat -Lc '%i' /proc/self/ns/mnt) | sed 's/.\{2\}/&\n/g' | tac | xargs echo